-With that in mind, we’ll be looking at a step-by-step process for creating infographics.
+With that in mind, we’ll be looking at a step-by-step process to create an infographic.
 First, though, let’s start with the basics.

 What is an Infographic?